jericson/jericson.github.io/_posts/2023-07-26-not_understanding.md

 this, though it's important to remember these are comments directed to investors, not developers.

-The call happened on July 27, a month after [the policy allowing AI content](https://meta.stackexchange.com/questions/389582/what-is-the-network-policy-regarding-ai-generated-content).
+The call happened on June 27, a month after [the policy allowing AI content](https://meta.stackexchange.com/questions/389582/what-is-the-network-policy-regarding-ai-generated-content).
 I can only speculate, but a reasonable interpretation would be that the company found it could not solve its financial problems by [selling